Dan9678/7dtd-dedicated-server/README.md

       - WorldGenSeed=Afunseed
       - WorldGenSize=8192
       - GameName=dads_game
       - MODE=server     # Change to "manual" for manual modifications
+      - VALIDATE=true   # Set to "false" to skip validation during updates (faster, but may cause issues if files are corrupted).
+Default: true
     volumes:
       - ./server_data:/steamapps
 ```